 Following the launch of Terra near the end of 1999, the MOPITT Version 3 (V3) product became available in 2000 [1].
 This was the first satellite dataset for tropospheric CO featuring global coverage.
 This product was followed in 2009 by the Version 4 (V4) product [2].
 Significant improvements first introduced in the V4 product included (1) temporally and geographically variable a priori for CO based on the chemical transport model MOZART, (2) representation of CO variability by log-normal statistics, (3) extension of the forward radiative transfer model MOPFAS to simulate much higher CO concentrations, and (4) improved observation-based a priori values for surface emissivity.
 Processing of the V4 product ended at the end of 2012.
 The V5 product became available in 2011 in three retrieval configurations: thermal infrared-only ("TIR-only"), near infrared-only ("NIR-only") and multispectral ("TIR/NIR").
 (The previous V3 and V4 products were TIR-only products.)
 V5 retrieval products also benefited from a new time-dependent radiative transfer model to reduce the influence of long-term instrumental changes on retrieval biases (i.e., "bias drift").
 The V5 product was validated using a variety of in-situ and satellite datasets [3,4].
 The V6 product was released in 2013 and featured (1) correction of a systematic geolocation error, (2) use of the MERRA (Modern-Era Retrospective Analysis For Research And Applications) reanalysis for needed meteorological fields and (3) an updated model-based a priori for CO [5].
+Features introduced in the V7 product which became available in 2016 included (1) representation of increasing atmospheric concentrations of N2O, (2) use of meteorological fields from the MERRA-2 reanalysis and (3) an improved NIR calibration method [6].

-3 Features of the MOPITT Version 7 Retrieval Algorithm
+3 Features of the MOPITT Version 8 Retrieval Algorithm

-Improvements to the content of the V7 retrieval products are described in the following section.

-Significant changes in the V7 product (with respect to both scientific content and format) are emphasized in bold text.
+Improvements to the content of the V8 retrieval products are described in the following section.
+Significant changes in the V8 product are emphasized in bold text.